 My Qualifications include a first Degree in English Literature & Language; a Diploma in Theology; a Diploma in Psychodynamic Counselling from the Westminster Pastoral Foundation, a Certificate in Life Coaching accredited by the International Coaching Federation, and Certification as a Shamanic Practitioner.

-I welcome and take seriously a person’s search for spiritual meaning and purpose for their lives, and, where appropriate, I encourage clients to talk about their spirituality, spiritual experience and searching (whether or not this is rooted within a particular faith tradition) as an important part of the Counselling relationship and healing process.
+I welcome and take seriously a person’s search for spiritual meaning and purpose for their lives.
+And, if you're comfortable with this, we might talk about your spirituality, spiritual experience and searching (whether or not this is rooted within a particular faith tradition) as an important part of your healing journey.

-I live in Exeter with my beloved dogs with whom I relish long walks along the local Rivers, and in the woods, or by the Sea.
+I live in Exeter with my beloved dogs without whom life would be far thinner.
+Together we relish long walks by Rivers, in woodland, or by the Sea.